 The tiny town of Dewey Beach is home to one of the best places to see live music in Delaware.
 For nearly 90 years, Bottle & Cork has welcomed local favorites and nationally known performers to its colorful building, which it calls the “greatest rock ‘n roll bar in the world.”

-Everyone from Philly-natives The Bacon Brothers to Dave Matthews Band, Cyndi Lauper, and Eric Church has played in the intimate, indoor/outdoor venue.
+Everyone from Philly-natives The Bacon Brothers to Dave Matthews Band, Cyndi Lauper, and Eric Church have played in the intimate, indoor/outdoor venue.
 In addition to headlining acts, one of the biggest draws at Bottle & Cork is their Jam Sessions.
 During the summer season, several bands from across the area take the stage on Saturdays at 5pm for a mini music festival, which is always a good time.

 If you’re headed to Bottle & Cork, be aware that there is no seating and bring cash.
 There are ATMs available, if needed.